KitchenAid Dishwasher Reset (Simple & Straightforward Steps)

 If the error code doesn’t clear, check your manual to understand what to do next.
 If, after trying, there is no indication, such as flashlights, that the dishwasher is working well, proceed to reset the control panel.

 After disconnecting and connecting the dishwasher back to a power source, it is best to run a test cycle before loading it.
-Press ‘heat dry’ and ‘normal’ buttons and wait for the display to light up.
+Press the ‘heat dry’ and ‘normal’ buttons and wait for the display to light up.
 Once all the lights are illuminated press start to run the test cycle.
 If it runs successfully, it assures you that everything is working well before you load your machine.

 Some KitchenAid models will require you to press the first three buttons in sequence, starting from the left.
 Do it three times and then press start to run the test cycle.

 If an error code appears during the test cycle, it means there are still issues with the dishwasher.
-Check up the manual and continue troubleshooting the problems.
+Check the manual and continue troubleshooting the problems.

 Resetting The Control Panel